-May be useful for the diagnosis of Crohn disease.
+May aid in the diagnosis of Crohn disease.
 Test by itself is not diagnostic and should be used in conjunction with other parameters to confirm disease.
-Inflammatory Bowel Disease Differentiation Panel (2013270) is the preferred test.
+Inflammatory Bowel Disease Differentiation Panel (3003748) is the preferred test.

 Semi-Quantitative Enzyme-Linked Immunosorbent Assay